| | |

 a build your own bloody mary bar with cheese, salami, vegetables and celery as toppings

 Similar to beer backs, I think the salad is a Wisconsin thing.
-In Wisconsin, we call Bloody Marys toppings or garnish “the salad,” because you can get to the point where the toppings practically become a full meal!
+In Wisconsin, we call Bloody Mary toppings or garnish “the salad” because you can get to the point where the toppings practically become a full meal!

 Vodka is the traditional liquor choice when making a Bloody Mary.
 But this doesn’t mean you have to use vodka!
-There are a variety of other liquors you can mix with your homemade spicy Bloody Mary mix to make the classic breakfast cocktail.
+There are a variety of other alcohols you can mix with your homemade Bloody Mary mix to make the classic breakfast cocktail.

-You can definitely make a Bloody Mary with gin (this is AJ’s favorite way to enjoy the brunch beverage), it’s just called something different: a Red Snapper.
-Gin pairs well with a spicy Bloody Mary mix because it adds a touch of botanical scent and flavor to the drink.
+You can definitely make a Bloody Mary with gin (this is AJ’s favorite); it’s just called something different: a Red Snapper.
+Gin pairs well with a spicy Bloody Mary mix because it adds a touch of botanical aroma and flavor to the drink.

 If you swap the vodka for tequila, you’ve got yourself a Bloody Maria!
 Tequila will generally give your drink a bolder flavor than vodka.